syoker/moto-onefusion-stock-overlay/magisk-changelog.md

 ### v2.0.1
-- Increased rounded corners for dialogs, multitasking, volume control, notification panel, etc
+- Added rounded corners to the search box in the appdraw.